Product Analytics Table

 Note: Some discounts are spread across multiple items in an order; if the discount fully covers the price of some of the items, those items are counted as “free".

-Include Non-Active Products
+Include Non-Active Productsinclude_non_active_products

 Includes non-active (e.g. draft or pending) products.